 Supported by a project grant from the Arts Council, and as part of the national Season for Change, in summer and autumn 2018 ONCA hosted a series of sci-fi inspired workshops, talks and installations.

-Hi, I am Persephone.
+Hi, I’m Persephone.
 I am the director at ONCA.
 This summer we ran an amazing programme of events and activities here in Brighton, called ‘Visionary Fictions’.

-The amazing Jabob V Joyce launched the programme with a workshop on writing speculative fiction and they challenged us to imagine futures which are off limits, structurally or ideas wise to us.
+The amazing Jacob V Joyce launched the programme with a workshop on writing speculative fiction and they challenged us to imagine futures which are off limits, structurally or ideas-wise to us.
 To challenge them, to challenge those limits and imagine things differently.

 After that Jacob came back actually to be part of it to this amazing symposium that we held with Jacob illustrating and Karla Sweet, who is a writer based in London, and Walidah Imarisha, and also two local eco-poets came and ran workshops.

-Straight after Beverly , we had Irene Fubara-Manuel’s digital installation ‘Dream of Disguise’.
-And this is a game and in which you are invited to imagine that you are a migrant crossing at international boundary, at a border.
+Straight after Beverly, we had Irene Fubara-Manuel’s digital installation ‘Dream of Disguise’.
+This is a game in which you are invited to imagine that you are a migrant crossing at international boundary, at a border.
 At a UK border actually.
 The piece is about racialised, biometric facial recognition software and how black migrants are systematically surveilled.
 As well as being disturbing it was also fun and very accessible.
-And there are also talk from Imani Robinson and a performance by Akila Richards.
+And there was also talk from Imani Robinson and a performance by Akila Richards.

-We also host a panel discussion that was chaired by harriet Cavanagh and Naomi McAdam.
+We also hosted a panel discussion that was chaired by Harriet Cavanagh and Naomi McAdam.
 It was called ‘Beyond Ableism’ and was a panel of people living with disabilities and exploring their visions of a future world in which ableism might be a thing of the past.

-Science fiction and Speculative fiction are amazingly permission giving art forms in terms of loosing up the imagination of the participant or the artist.
-Here are the world where anything is possible and you can try that might seem entirely ludicrous or impossible in the world that you’re in now.
+Science fiction and speculative fiction are amazingly permission-giving art forms in terms of loosening up the imagination of the participant or the artist.
+Here are worlds where anything is possible and you can try things that might seem entirely ludicrous or impossible in the world that you’re in now.
 But if you take it to a different planet or a different time where the boundaries are completely different then you can find all sorts of potentially new solutions to things that might seem like intractable problems.